redstrate/Physis/README.md

 #### Patch Testing

 Patching is an extremely sensitive operation since it is not easily reversible if done wrong.
-Repairing the game files is an option, but it's time-consuming and not yet implemented in physis.
+Repairing the game files is an option, but it's time-consuming and not yet implemented in Physis.
 To prevent regressions in patching the game, I have set up a testing bed for cross-checking our implementation with others.
 Currently, this is limited to XIVLauncher's implementation, but I will eventually adopt a way to test the retail patch installer as well.